How to Dye the Ends of Your Hair Fun Colors: Tips From a Pro

 - Now blow-dry the ends of the hair until thoroughly dry.
-Feel free to leave the rest of your hair damp if you prefer not to blow dry hair in the first place, just make sure the ends with the color are very dry.
-The color will stain when wet, so be sure to keep your hair off your clothes and furniture at that time.
+Feel free to leave the rest of the hair damp if you prefer not to blow-dry hair in the first place; just make sure the ends with the color are very dry.
+The color will stain when wet, so be sure the person keeps their hair off their clothes and furniture while it's still wet.

 So now that you have pink tips in your hair, you are probably wondering what is next!

 How to Refresh Your Color

 Maybe you like the pink, and you just want to stick with that for a while.
 That is fine.
 When it starts washing out, or you want to intensify the color, go ahead and put more pink in.

 - You don't have to braid the hair again.
 (Unless your hair is blonde.
 If your hair is dark, the semi-permanent hair will only really show on the spots that have been bleached!)
 All you need to do is spritz the hair down with some water.
 (Remember, the color is applied to damp hair—depending on the brand of color you use!)

 - Put aluminum foil behind the strands of hair and add more color.
 Easy as that!
 (Although if you have a friend to assist you, it will be a much faster and cleaner process!)

 - Wait for it to set, and then rinse like you would have when you first put the color in your hair.

 But what if the pink just isn't your cup of tea anymore?
 What if you want something crazier . . . different.
 How about trying this on for style!